packistry/packistry/README.md

    ```

 2. **[Add Package Sources](#adding-a-new-package-source)**:
-   Use package sources to connect your repositories from GitHub, GitLab, or Gitea, and let Conductor handle the rest.
+   Use sources to connect your repositories from GitHub, GitLab, or Gitea, and let Conductor handle the rest.

 3. **[Import Package](#importing-packages-from-a-source)**:
    Import a repository from your package source as package, once set-up conductor will create the necessary webhooks to keep your package up to date with the latest tags and branches